James Franco finds his most despicable character in 'True Story'

 "I think it's to do with nemesis.
 I think it's a very male thing," said director Rupert Goold, who made his film debut with "True Story."

-Goold, a British theatre director, said much of "True Story" played out like Shakespeare's "Othello," a story of male friendship and betrayal.
+Goold, a British theater director, said much of "True Story" played out like Shakespeare's "Othello," a story of male friendship and betrayal.

 To prepare, Franco watched tapes of Longo testifying at his 2003 trial, which he called "chilling," but he opted not to visit the convicted killer currently on Death Row.